It works on my machine.

 This might just be the original example of bias that we, developers, just can’t seem to overcome when creating software.

-This mindset confines us and the software we are able to produce to the teeny-tiny space that we occupy in this world right now, to our own, physically limited set of experiences and skills, to the few solutions we remember the moment we write a bit of code.
+We trust ourselves excessively.
+And this mindset confines us (and the software we produce) to the teeny-tiny space that we happen to occupy at this particular point in time.
+When we are the great (and only) judge, our code is physically limited to the set of experiences and skills we have, to the few solutions we remember the moment we write that bit of code.

-The word “bias” has become synonymous with movements for inclusion of people, but cognitive biases are a far bigger topic than just being about people exclusion.
+The word “bias” has become synonymous with movements for inclusion of people, but cognitive biases are a far bigger topic than just being about people exclusion… they are more about thought exclusion.

 • when you only read articles (listen to co-workers) that support your world view (confirmation bias),

-• it’s when you stick to buying coffe from the same place for 20 years (stick with an old framework), even though the coffe isn’t even that great (status quo bias)
+• when you stick to buying coffee from the same place for 20 years (stick with an old framework), even though the coffee isn’t even that great (status quo bias)

-• it’s when you dislike French people (Javascript), because you had one bad experience (implicit bias),
+• when you dislike French people (Javascript), because you had one bad experience (implicit bias),

 • and sooooooo maaaaaaany more …